stanford-rc/farmshare-docs/docs/connecting.md

 [Open OnDemand](https://openondemand.org/) is a browser based interface to FarmShare.
 Open OnDemand offers terminal, file manager, editor, desktop, and GUI applications right from your web browser!

 **Note: If you have never logged into Farmshare before you won't be able to run apps/jobs until your Slurm account is created.
 This is done when you first connect to a login node.
-You can do that from Ondemand by selecting the Clusters drop down then FarmShare Shell Access.**
+You can do that from Ondemand by selecting the Clusters drop down > FarmShare Shell Access.**

 ### Logging in